HeatherRemacle/exchangelabops/plays/play2.md

 ### Step 1: Obtain Business Unit endorsement
 #### Checklist
-- Follow [PROSCI](http://prosci.ca/) best practices (it all starts with change management).
+- Follow change management best practices.
-- Follow your business units project authorization process.
+- Follow your business unit's project authorization process.
     - Create a Concept Case/Business Case.
     - Receive approval to proceed.
-    - Business Unit BA works closely with the Project Secretariat (aka: IMB) Senior Business Consultant (SBC) holds regular biweekly meetings to surface initiatives and concerns.
+    - Business unit's analyst works closely with the Project Secretariat Senior Business Consultant (SBC), holds regular biweekly meetings to surface initiatives and concerns.
     - Register proposal in the Ministry project tracking system.
 - Develop your operating model.
   - What does it mean to be ‘done’?